Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 - an additional set of 500 contexts manually annotated focusing more on datasets and the minoroty classes (_created_ and _shared_)

-Table [] presents the distribution of classes in this training data set.
+Table [] presents the distribution of classes in this training dataset.

 |  total contexts     |  3,643    |
 |---                  | ---       |